inavac182/uireact/README.md

 ## What? 😲

-@UiReact is a React library of Themed UI components that are ready to be used to speed up react app development.
+@UiReact is a React library of Themed UI components that are ready to be used to speed up react web development.
+The themes allows for a bunch of customization and the components are very flexible as well to cover a bunch of the most common use cases.

 ## Why? 🤓

-This project started due to the need of rapid development for start ups and having a complete library with a chunk of components ready to be used with an easy configurable theme to adapt the styling for different use cases really helped us to launch multiple projects quicker while maintining a good UX.
+This project started due to personal projects that we were working on and everytime we needed to start up a design system, create some boilerplate code and create the same components over and over.
+In addition to neededing to develop fast MVPs for start ups.

 ## Where to start? ✍️

-The main package of this library is the foundation package `@uireact/foundation` and the `@uireact/view`.
-You can learn more about this in the [getting started doc](./getting-started).
+The main package is `@uireact/foundation`.
+We have a [getting started doc](./getting-started) that will help you to start step by step through the config process and it also provides a few examples.

 ## Tech Stack ⚙️

-If you want to understand how this library works the tech that we use is:
+If you want to understand how this library works the tech stack that we use is:

 - [Lerna](https://lerna.js.org/) <span style="font-size:14px">For monorepo management 🫶</span>
-- [Styled components](https://styled-components.com/) <span style="font-size:14px">For the components styling 💅🏿</span>
+- [Styled components](https://styled-components.com/) <span style="font-size:14px">For the components styling (css) 💅🏿</span>
 - [Typescript](https://www.typescriptlang.org/) <span style="font-size:14px">To prevent 🐛 (never been more misktaken 🫠) </span>
-- [React](https://react.dev/) <span style="font-size:14px">For the win 🥷 </span>
+- [React JS](https://react.dev/) <span style="font-size:14px">For the win 🥷 </span>
-- [Node](https://nodejs.org/) <span style="font-size:14px">To rule them all 🦄</span>
+- [Node JS](https://nodejs.org/) <span style="font-size:14px">To rule them all 🦄</span>

 <iframe src="https://giphy.com/embed/Dh5q0sShxgp13DwrvG" width="300" height="200" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 ## Contributions 🤓

-We are fully open to contributions, please go through these pages for learning more about it.
+We are fully open to contributions, THere are these 2 pages with some information about our creation process:

 - [Contributing](https://uireact.io/contributing)
 - [Development](https://uireact.io/dev)

 ## Contact ☎️

+If you want to reach out to us these are our public social networks:

 - [Felipe Nava](https://www.linkedin.com/in/inavac/)
 - [Felipe's Twitter](https://twitter.com/FelipeNava92)